aptible/www/src/markdown/legal/acceptable-use.md

 7. Malware: Uploading or otherwise any disseminating viruses, adware, spyware, worms, or other malicious code.

 ### Usage and Quotas
-You agree not to exceed the following limits for Enclave:
+You agree not to exceed the following limits for Aptible Deploy:

 - 1 TB bandwidth/month for Development Accounts
 - 3 TB bandwidth/month for all other accounts